Mimic 2: Plot

-Four years after the events of the first film, after three men are discovered hideously mutilated (their faces have been removed) and strung up among New York City's high-tension wires, Detective Klaski (Bruno Campos) stumbles upon a link: Each of the men knew entomologist Remy (Alix Koromzay), a teacher at an inner-city high school.
-Klaski considers Remy to be a prime, albeit unlikely, suspect in the killings until he witnesses for himself the shape-shifting creature that has been stalking Remy: an intelligent mutant insect with the face of its previous victim that wants to mate with Remy.
+Four years after the events of the first film, after three men are discovered hideously mutilated (their faces have been removed) and strung up among New York City's high-tension wires, Detective Klaski (Bruno Campos) stumbles upon a link: Each of the men knew entomologist Remi Panos (Alix Koromzay), a teacher at an inner-city high school.
+Klaski considers Remi to be a prime, albeit unlikely, suspect in the killings until he witnesses for himself the shape-shifting creature that has been stalking Remi: an intelligent mutant insect with the face of its previous victim that wants to mate with Remi.

-Klaski, Remy and a pair of her students get trapped inside the school as the creature hunts them down.
-Remy gets separated and runs into the creature which does not harm her but instead seems interested in her.
-Remy then gets cornered and the creature attempts to give her pizza.
+Klaski, Remi and a pair of her students get trapped inside the school as the creature hunts them down.
+Remi gets separated and runs into the creature which does not harm her but instead seems interested in her.
+Remi then gets cornered and the creature attempts to give her pizza.
 Meanwhile, a special forces unit, headed by the militant leader known only as Darksuit (Edward Albert), gets ready to fumigate the school with poisonous gas.
-After all the trapped humans seem to have escaped the fumigation, and with the help of a heroic Klaski in Remy's case, inspection teams following through find the creature's recently vacated husk and, later on, the mangled corpse of Klaski.
+After all the trapped humans seem to have escaped the fumigation, and with the help of a heroic Klaski in Remi's case, inspection teams following through find the creature's recently vacated husk and, later on, the mangled corpse of Klaski.

-It appears that the creature, impersonating Klaski, has been caring for Remy's well-being with a mind to fulfill its base purpose.
-Unfortunately for it, when they finally meet in a suspenseful setting in Remy's apartment, she decapitates it.
+It appears that the creature, impersonating Klaski, has been caring for Remi's well-being with a mind to fulfill its base purpose.
+Unfortunately for it, when they finally meet in a suspenseful setting in Remi's apartment, she decapitates it.
 However, it is not dead as cockroaches can live up to two weeks without a head and Remy and one of the students, who is now living with her, are left wondering how to handle the situation.